 Ukoy (or okoy) refers to Filipino shrimp fritters.
 They’re made with small shrimp, usually with the head and shell still intact, that’s mixed in batter and deep-fried until crispy.

 The ukoy we had today only contained shrimp, but many varieties made with vegetables like mung bean sprouts and julienned squash are also popular.

 One of the best and most famous regional variants is Vigan ukoy from Ilocos Sur, which is made with glutinous rice flour and spring onions.

 Ukoy is typically eaten with a spiced vinegar to offset the oiliness.
 It’s a delicious crunchy snack that can be found in many Filipino restaurants as well.
 Personally, I enjoy eating it with rice.

 Ren and I had so much fun “gathering data” for this post that it’s a list we plan on growing over time.
-If you’re familiar with Filipino street food, then you’ll know this is by no means a definitive list.
-Still missing are street food favorites like betamax, adidas, helmet, day old, halo-halo, kakanin, taho, and many many more.
+If you’re familiar with street food in the Philippines, then you’ll know this is by no means a definitive list.
+Still missing are Filipino street foods like betamax, adidas, helmet, day old, halo-halo, kakanin, taho, and many many more.

 To be honest, when ABS-CBN asked me to write this post to help promote their new show Discovering Routes with Garrett Gee, I didn’t know who he was.
 It wasn’t until I googled his name did I remember reading about him in this article from Business Insider.